makerdao/pe-checklists/spell/psm-checklists.md

             - [ ] `daiJoin` matches `MCD_JOIN_DAI` from the chainlog
             - [ ] `pocket` matches the pocket address in the Exec Sheet
     - `DssLitePsmMom`
-        - [ ] Uses the agreed best Solidity compiler version at the time
         - [ ] Optimizer is **enabled**
-        - [ ] Contract has been reviewed by at least a couple of DAO dev teams
+        - [ ] Contract has been reviewed by minimum 2 specialized [Active Ecosystem Actors](https://mips.makerdao.com/mips/details/MIP101#2-8-2-active-ecosystem-actors)
         - [ ] Contract has been audited by an external party
-            - [ ] Audit reports are public
+            - [ ] Audit reports are published in the [repo](https://github.com/makerdao/dss-lite-psm/)
             - [ ] All issues found were fixed or acknowledged
             - [ ] No code changes are done after final Audit report
         - [ ] Deployed contract matches the code in the [repo](https://github.com/makerdao/dss-lite-psm/)